gingernut angel illo FEB 29 ILLOS teddy bear 2

 Grants can only be used for future treatment, and not retroactively for any treatment you’ve already had.

 When it comes to conceiving a child, we are conscious that time can be of the essence.
-We ask that you commence your chosen treatment within four months, or before December 31.
+We ask that you commence your chosen treatment within four months, or have a treatment plan in place by December 31st.
 Funds not used for treatment by this date will be returned to Gingernut’s Angels in order to help others who are ready to commence their fertility journey.

 If your circumstances change between you submitting your application (June 30) and grants being awarded (August 1)—and you no longer require financial assistance for your fertility treatment—we ask that you contact us to rescind your application.
 We understand things change, and we’d like to be able to allocate these funds elsewhere during our consideration process.